 The final thing to be aware of when freelancing is contracts.
 If you’re operating on a website like Upwork, they have their own rules/terms and conditions, which every freelancer should be familiar with.
 It tells you things like, “Don’t do work for a client if he/she doesn’t begin a contract with you” and “if the client doesn’t pay you for the work, the work remains your property.”
 I know that first one sounds like a “duh” statement, but there are “clients” all over Upwork who’ll reach out to newbie freelancers, invite them to interview for a bogus job, and then ask them to do a test piece… But then the freelancer never hears back from the interviewer and later discovers that this individual had 1,000 freelancers complete “test pieces,” which then end up on his website or in a pamphlet or a book or wherever.

 Yes, some clients really do want you to do a test piece, but these pieces shouldn’t take that much time, and the freelancer should really examine the client’s profile to see if the job is real (fake listings aren’t hard to spot).

 The takeaway: if you need more (or any) experience, try freelancing.
 Upwork is just one website, but there are many others.
 You can also try marketing yourself on a site like Fiverr, or to family and friends.
 Freelancing is also a good option if the internship opportunities near you are few, and/or remote internships aren’t right for you.
+You can always invoice any client using digital invoice.
 But just remember that you’re doing it for the experience.
 Otherwise, you’ll feel pretty bitter when the work hours rack up, but the money doesn’t.